Shearwaters of The Petrel Station

 Scientific name: Puffinus huttoni

-Hutton’s Shearwater is very similar to Fluttering Shearwater, and can easily be overlooked among the many hundreds, and sometimes thousands, of flutterers we can get in the area.
+The endemic Hutton’s Shearwater look very similar to Fluttering Shearwater, and can easily be overlooked among the hundreds, and sometimes thousands, of Fluttering Shearwater we can get in the area.
 Migration season is usually the best time to look for them.

-Compared with Fluttering Shearwater, they tend to show a longer bill, a more hooded appearance, darker underwings, and lack of saddlebags on the flanks.
-Their flight style is similar too, so sorting them out well can be a satisfying challenge.
+Compared with Fluttering Shearwater, they tend to have a longer bill, a more hooded appearance, darker underwings, and lack of saddlebags on the flanks.
+Their flight style is similar too, so sorting them out well can be an interesting challenge.

 Streaked Shearwater